-- 7.1 Multiplicity Counters: - 7.1.1 Neutron multiplicity counters are similar in design and construction to conventional neutron coincidence counters, as described in Test Method C 1207.
-Both are thermal neutron detector systems that utilize polyethylene-moderated 3He proportional counters.
+7.1 Multiplicity Counters:

+7.1.1 Neutron multiplicity counters are similar in design and construction to conventional neutron coincidence counters, as described in Test Method C 1207.
+Both are thermal neutron detector systems that utilize polyethylene-moderated He proportional counters.
 However, multiplicity counters are designed to maximize neutron counting efficiency and minimize neutron die-away time, with detection efficiencies that are much less dependent on neutron energy.
-Cylindrical multiplicity well counters typically have 3 to 5 rings of 3He tubes and absolute neutron detection efficiencies of 40 to 60 %, whereas conventional coincidence counters typically have 1 or 2 rings of 3He tubes and efficiencies of 15 to 25 %.
-A multiplicity counter for the assay of cans of plutonium is illustrated in Fig. 2 (20). - 7.1.2 Multiplicity counters are designed to keep the radial and axial efficiency profile of the sample cavity as flat as possible (within several percent) to minimize the effects of item placement or item size in the cavity.
-Provision for reproducible item positioning in the cavity is still recommended for best results. - 7.1.3 Multiplicity counters are designed with a nearly flat neutron detection efficiency as a function of the neutron energy spectrum, largely through the use of multiple rings of 3He tubes placed at different depths in the polyethylene moderator material - 7.1.4 Multiplicity counters usually have a thick external layer of polyethylene shielding to reduce the contribution of background neutrons from external sources. - 7.1.5 Existing conventional neutron coincidence counters are sometimes used for multiplicity analysis.
-The quality of the multiplicity results will depend on the extent to which the converted counters meet the multiplicity design criteria given above. - 7.2 Multiplicity Electronics: - 7.2.1 An example of the physical layout of the 3He tubes and amplifier electronics on a multiplicity counter is illustrated in Fig. 2.
+Multiplicity counters have 3 to 5 rings of He tubes and absolute neutron detection efficiencies of 40 to 60 %, whereas conventional coincidence counters have 1 or 2 rings of He tubes and efficiencies of 15 to 25 %.
+A multiplicity counter for the assay of cans of plutonium is illustrated in Fig. 2 (20).

+7.1.2 Multiplicity counters are designed to keep the radial and axial efficiency profile of the sample cavity as flat as possible (within several percent) to minimize the effects of item placement or item size in the cavity.
+Provision for reproducible sample positioning in the cavity is still recommended for best accuracy.
+7.1.3 Multiplicity counters are designed with a nearly flat neutron detection efficiency as a function of the neutron energy spectrum, largely through the use of multiple rings of He tubes placed at different depths in the polyethylene moderator material.

+7.1.4 Multiplicity counters usually have a thick external layer of polyethylene shielding to reduce the contribution of background neutrons from external sources.

+7.1.5 Existing conventional neutron coincidence counters are sometimes used for multiplicity analysis.
+The quality of the multiplicity results will depend on the extent to which the converted counters meet the multiplicity design criteria given above.

+7.2 Multiplicity Electronics:

+7.2.1 An example of the physical layout of the He tubes and amplifier electronics on a multiplicity counter is illustrated in Fig. 2.
 The junction box usually contains 20 or more fast preamp/discriminator circuits to allow operation at very high count rates with short multiplicity electronic deadtimes.
-The 3He tubes require a high voltage power supply, and the electronics require a DC power supply.
+The He tubes require a high voltage power supply, and the electronics require a +5 volt DC power supply.
 Depending on the multiplicity electronics package being used, it may be necessary to provide separate +5 V or HV power supplies.

+7.2.2 Some multiplicity junction boxes include a derandomizer circuit that holds pulses that are waiting to enter the shift register, thus eliminating input synchronization losses (21).
+With a derandomizer circuit, a conventional shift register can be operated at count rates approaching 2 MHz with virtually no synchronizer counting losses.

 FIG. 2 Design Schematic for a Plutonium Multiplicity Counter.
-In this cross section of the counter, 80 3He tubes are arranged around the sample cavity.
+In this cross section of the counter, 80 He tubes are arranged around the sample cavity.
 The space between the tubes is filled with polyethylene, and graphite above and below the sample cavity scatters and reflects neutrons.
 The junction box contains the fast preamp/discriminators.